sg893052/sonic-buildimage/release_documents/Command-Reference.md

    route-target export 65100:20
 ```

-Note: In the absence of explicit configuration for that VNI in FRR, the route distinguisher (RD), and import and export route targets (RTs) for this VNI are automatically derived.
-The RD uses RouterId:VLAN and the import and export RTs use AS:VNI.
-In the RT, the AS is always encoded as a 2-byte value to allow room for a large VNI.
+Note: In the absence of explicit configuration for the VNI in FRR, the route distinguisher (RD), and import and export route targets (RTs) for this VNI are automatically derived.
+The RD uses RouterId:VLAN for L2VNI and RouterId:MAX-VLAN + vrf-table-id for L3VNI.
+The auto import and export RTs use AS:VNI for both L2VNI and L3VNI.
+For RT, the AS is always encoded as a 2-byte value to allow room for a large VNI.
 If the router has a 4-byte AS, only the lower 2 bytes are used.
 For eBGP EVPN peering, the peers are in a different AS so using an automatic RT of AS:VNI does not work for route import.
 Therefore, the import RT is treated as *:VNI to determine which received routes are applicable to a particular VNI.

 ### Advertise SVI IP Addresses